timwie/steward/README.md

 <br>

 ## Features
+### ***TimeAttack***
 - [x] **Map Rankings**
   - Compare your personal best in a ranking of local records.
   - Try to beat the best records on every map.
 - [x] **Server Ranking**
   - Set top records on every map to rise in the server ranking.
   - You will get updates of your progression at the end of every race.
 - [x] **Playlist**
   - Bring up the list of maps to see all of your record rankings.
+  - Easily identify new maps on the server.
-- [x] **Map Preferences**
+- [x] **Adaptive Map Queue**
   - Cast your vote on a map to make either it more or less likely to be played whenever you connect to the server.
   - Open the playlist to find maps you want to improve your record on, and *pick* them.
   - If you'd rather skip a map, you can *veto* it.
   - If you do not like a map at all, vote to *remove* it.

-You can find a more detailed list of all features [here](CHANGELOG.md).
+  - Maps that score well for the players that are currently on the server are more likely to be queued by the controller.
+  - Maps that have been recently played by connected players are less likely to be queued by the controller.
+- [x] **Schedule**
+  - See a preview of the next maps that will be played on the server.

+### ***General***
+- Chat commands
+  - Outputs that can be copy-pasted when needed.
+  - Extensive command reference and useful error messages.
+- In-game config editor that uses the same format as the config file.
+- Map imports from Trackmania Exchange

 <br>